Rijeka: History

-Ancient and Medieval times
+Neolithic through late antiquity

 Though traces of Neolithic settlements can be found in the region, the earliest modern settlements on the site were Celtic Tharsatica (modern Trsat, now part of Rijeka) on the hill, and the tribe of mariners, the Liburni, in the natural harbour below.
 The city long retained its dual character.
 Rijeka was first mentioned in the 1st century AD by Pliny the Elder as Tarsatica in his Natural History (iii.140).
 Rijeka (Tarsatica) is again mentioned around AD 150 by the Greek geographer and astronomer Ptolemy in his Geography when describing the "Location of Illyria or Liburnia, and of Dalmatia" (Fifth Map of Europe).

 In the time of Augustus, the Romans rebuilt Tarsatica as a municipium Flumen (MacMullen 2000), situated on the right bank of the small river Rječina (whose name means "the big river").
 It became a city within the Roman Province of Dalmatia until the 6th century.
-In this period the city is part of the Liburnia limes (system of walls and fortifications against raiding Barbarians).
+In this period the city was part of the Liburnia limes (system of walls and fortifications against raiding Barbarians).
 Remains of these walls are still visible in some places today.

-After the 4th century Rijeka was rededicated to St. Vitus, the city's patron saint, as Terra Fluminis sancti Sancti Viti or in German Sankt Veit am Pflaum.
+After the 4th century Rijeka was rededicated to Saint Vitus, the city's patron saint, as Terra Fluminis sancti Sancti Viti or in German Sankt Veit am Pflaum.
 From the 5th century onwards, the town was ruled successively by the Ostrogoths, the Byzantines, the Lombards, and the Avars.
 The city was burned down in 452 by the troops of Attila the Hun as part of their Aquileia campaign.

+Middle Ages

 Croats settled the city starting in the 7th century giving it the Croatian name, Rika svetoga Vida ("the river of Saint Vitus").
 At the time, Rijeka was a feudal stronghold surrounded by a wall.
 At the center of the city, its highest point, was a fortress.

 In 799 Rijeka was attacked by the Frankish troops of Charlemagne.
 Their Siege of Trsat was at first repulsed, during which the Frankish commander Duke Eric of Friuli was killed.
 However, the Frankish forces finally occupied and devastated the castle, while the Duchy of Croatia passed under the overlordship of the Carolingian Empire.
 From about 925, the town was part of the Kingdom of Croatia, from 1102 in personal union with Hungary.
-Trsat Castle and the town was rebuilt under the rule of the House of Frankopan.
+Trsat Castle and the town were rebuilt under the rule of the House of Frankopan.
 In 1288 the Rijeka citizens signed the Law codex of Vinodol, one of the oldest codes of law in Europe.

-In the period from about 1300 to 1466 Rijeka was ruled by a number of noble families, the most prominent of which was the German Walsee family.
-Rijeka even rivalled Venice when in it was sold by Rambert II Walsee to the Habsburg emperor Frederick III, Archduke of Austria in 1466.
-It would remain under Austrian Habsburg rule for over 450 years (except for a brief period of French rule between 1809 and 1813) until the end of World War I in 1918 when it was occupied by Croatian and subsequently by Italian irregulars.
+From about 1300 to 1466 Rijeka was ruled by a number of noble families, the most prominent of which was the German Walsee family.
+Rijeka even rivalled Venice when in it was sold by Vitus Butinarius to the Habsburg emperor Frederick III, Archduke of Austria in 1466.